 I have replaced that project with some quick felted bootees for Amira, because she needs more footwear, and her other bootees don't fit her anymore.
 I will probably make a second pair to give to another friend at her baby shower and might even make the matching hat and add a lovely blue and white ribbon to the sun yellow yarn.

 I have decided to make a strata and a cheese blintz casserole for the brunch.
-The blintz recipe is from The Jewish Holiday Cookbook by Gloria Greene:
+The blintz recipe is modified from The Jewish Holiday Cookbook by Gloria Greene:

 4 large eggs

 1 teaspoon vanilla extract

 1 1/3 cups all-purpose white flour, preferably unbleached